spatie/laravel-personal-data-export/README.md

 ```

-Optionally you can publish the view used by the mail with:
+Optionally, you can publish the view used by the mail with:

 ```php
 php artisan vendor:publish --provider="Spatie\PersonalDataExport\PersonalDataExportServiceProvider" --tag="views"